Types of Horse Racing Bet

 Here we take a look at the different bets you can place on horse racing to help ease you into this brilliant sport and hobby.
 We’ve got loads of other information for beginners too so check out the links below, or why not check out our Betting Guide hub?

-If you know what you want to bet on, be sure to take a look at all of the racing free bets we have available.
+If you already know what you want to bet on, be sure to take a look at all of the racing free bets we have available.
 These help tip the odds your way, making it easier to make a profit.
-We only work with top racing betting sites too, so you can be sure they are reliable, trustworthy and totally legit.
+We only work with top racing betting sites that we use personally too, so you can be sure they are reliable, trustworthy and totally legit.